NetLah/EchoServiceApi/README.md

 - Support Linux and Windows Server 2019 with nanoserver 1809 base.

-- This docker respository not support tag `latest` and multi arch yet, there is 2 tags `linux` and `nanoserver-1809`
+- This docker repository not support tag `latest` and multi arch yet, there is 2 tags `linux` and `nanoserver-1809`

 ```
 docker pull netlah/echo-service-api:linux